Nesador95/Computational-Physics-Solutions/Chapter 5 Integrals and derivatives/README.md

 ##### Exercise 5.4
 This program calculates the Bessel function as well as the intensity of light defraction pattern using Simpson's Rule, then creates a grid of values and these are then plotted using the value to image rendering tool `np.imshow()`.
 ##### Exercise 5.5
+This is a pen and paper derivation of the Simpsons Rule error.
+Thus it is not featured here.
 ##### Exercise 5.6
+This program illustrateas a way to result of calculating the error from integration methods. most of the work was done on the file IntegrationMethods.py to make every object be able to calculate its own error.
+Note that this error is not the totality of the error in the calculation since rounding error also should be taken into account.
+The changes made for this exercise calculate the integration error only.
 ##### Exercise 5.7
 ##### Exercise 5.8
 ##### Exercise 5.9